eltociear/xgen-timeseries/README.md

 ⚠️ Currently we updated some class of our  framework, please use our last release (v0.2.1-alpha)

 Why do you need XGen Time Series?
-1) Convenient accessibility to energy datasets,
+- Convenient accessibility to energy datasets,
-2) Utilizing data augmentation to improve performance during training,
+- Utilizing data augmentation to improve performance during training,
-3) Enhancing interpretability by explaining the nature of the augmentation generated?
+- Enhancing interpretability by explaining the nature of the augmentation generated

 **XGen-Archive.** The framework provides an extensive archive of energy data specifically designed for forecasting and disaggregation tasks.
 With its user-friendly interface, utilizing the archive is straightforward.
 Here's an example of how to make use of this valuable resource (see [use_example](src/XGenTS/archive/use_example.ipynb)):